tokkaiiii/flutter_list_ui/README.md

 - `itemDecoration`: Decoration for each item container
 - `removeTopPadding`: Whether to remove top padding

+### AsyncValue Support

+The `InfoList.when` constructor automatically handles:
+- Loading state with a centered CircularProgressIndicator
+- Error state with a selectable error message
+- Data state with your custom item builder

 ### InfoCard Parameters

 - `header`: InfoHeader widget for the card title